Q.1. Identify the basic salt from the following salts (1 Marks):

 Anhydrous copper sulphate – CuSO4.

-(ii) Add 2 - 3 drops of water on the sample of copper sulphate obtained after heating.
+(ii) Add 2 - 3 drops of water to the sample of copper sulphate obtained after heating.

 After heating, water is removed, and salt turns white.